-(a) This requirement must be completed within the first is Excession Conege credits attempted. (a) The Written English Requirement is a prerequisite to all nursing courses.
-The first 3 credits in written English must be completed within the first 9 EC credits attempted. (a) Ethics is a prerequisite for the NUR 462 Nursing Capstone course. (b) Statistics is a pre-/ corequisite for NUR 513. (c) Students are eligible for this requirement when they have no more than 6 credits still needed in general education, when the ethics requirement is complete, and when all nursing courses above are complete.
+This requirement must be completed within the first 13 Excelsior College credits attempted.
+The Written English Requirement is a prerequisite to all nursing courses.
+The first 3 credits in written English must be completed within the first 9 EC credits attempted.
+Ethics is a prerequisite for the NUR 462 Nursing Capstone course.
+Statistics is a pre-/ corequisite for NUR 508.
+Students are eligible for this requirement when they have no more than 6 credits still needed in general education, when the ethics requirement is complete, and when all nursing courses above are complete.

-DUAL DEGREE PROGRAMS IN NURSING
+RN-MS DUAL DEGREE PROGRAMS IN NURSING

-(Nursing Leadership and Administration of Health Care Systems, Nursing Education and Nursing Informatics)
+(Nursing Leadership and Administration of Health Care Systems, Nursing Education, and Nursing Informatics)